* Investors looking for catalysts to spur more gains

 * Equities coming off lightest full trading day of 2013

-* Cognizant Tech rises in premarket trading after results
+* Cognizant Tech and Fossil Group rise after results

-NEW YORK, Aug 6 (Reuters) - U.S. stock index futures were nearly flat on Tuesday as investors sought new catalysts to extend a recent rally that has taken index to record highs in recent sessions.
+NEW YORK, Aug 6 (Reuters) - U.S. stock index futures pointed to a modestly lower open on Tuesday as investors sought new catalysts to extend a recent rally that has taken indexes to record highs in recent sessions.

 Trading volume has been muted, with Monday marking the lightest full-day action of the year, a sign that market participants are largely holding pat near historic levels.

 Recent market-moving events have moved to the background.
 The intense investor focus on Federal Reserve policy has receded after last week's bearish payroll report suggested the Fed would not ease its monetary stimulus soon.

 In addition, the corporate earnings season is winding down.
 While about 100 S&P 500 components are still scheduled to release results, most of the bellwether companies have already reported.